10 Common SEO Mistakes That Kill Your Rankings

 Fix it: Focus on quality over quantity.
 One link from a legitimate, relevant site beats 100 from link farms.
 Create content worth linking to.
 Do outreach the right way.

 This is exactly why we built Revised.
-We source contextual backlinks from trusted domains - think Wikipedia, Reddit, Hacker News, industry publications.
+We source contextual backlinks from trusted domains.
+Wikipedia, Reddit, Hacker News, industry publications.
 Real links with real editorial value.
 No PBNs.
 No spam.
-Just legitimate authority-building that actually moves the needle.
+Just legitimate authority-building that actually moves rankings.

 Google uses mobile-first indexing.
 Full stop.
 The mobile version of your site is what gets indexed and ranked.
-Not the desktop version.
+Not desktop.

-- The mobile version has less content than desktop
+- Mobile version has less content than desktop

 - Buttons are too small to tap